WHAT DO WE OFFER?

 “Really nice, well-cooked & presented, wholesome food, no shortage – including treats!
 Delicious.”

 “The welcome was warm, and immediately put me at ease.”
+"All the people involved in the retreat made me feel safe and welcome."

 “For me, the accommodation was fine, but for many en-suite is a pre-requisite these day, so on this basis I may add a caveat.
 And there are clear accessibility issues for anyone who isn’t good with stairs.
 Neither of these points affected my retreat experience, but I would have to consider them when recommending to others.”